tgdnt/openannepro-docker/README.md

 ## To-do

-* Right now, if I update my keymap source, I have to run `docker image prune` and then rebuild the container again.
+* Right now, if I update my keymap source, I have to run `docker image prune -a` and then rebuild the container again.
 Would be nice to create a script here that can be available in the container to just re-run it, pull my keymap source and rebuild it.